renebarto/baremetal/doc/02-setting-up-a-project.md

 13: create_image(${PROJECT_NAME} ${IMAGE_NAME} ${DEPENDENCY})
 ```

-- line 1-2: We define a new project `02-setting-up-a-project-image`
+- Line 1-2: We define a new project `02-setting-up-a-project-image`
-- line 9: We create the variable `BAREMETAL_TARGET_KERNEL` to specify the kernel image to create
+- Line 9: We create the variable `BAREMETAL_TARGET_KERNEL` to specify the kernel image to create
 This depends on the target platform we're building for.
 Here we create kernel8.img for Raspberry Pi 3 64 bit (see [System startup](system-startup#config.txt))
-- line 10: We create the variable `DEPENDENCY` to specify the project we are going to create the image for (and which we depend on)
+- Line 10: We create the variable `DEPENDENCY` to specify the project we are going to create the image for (and which we depend on)
-- line 11: We create the variable `IMAGE_NAME` to specify the complete filename of the image
+- Line 11: We create the variable `IMAGE_NAME` to specify the complete filename of the image
-- line 13: We call the custom function `create_image` to create a target for the image
+- Line 13: We call the custom function `create_image` to create a target for the image

 The customer function is added to the `functions.cmake` module: